Getting started #

 • Most components require interactive rendering mode for full functionality (some support for static SSR is available, with limited functionality where applicable).

-Project template #
+Project Templates #

-Installation #
+Installation to your project #

 Select your setup to get customized instructions.